 In Harry Potter and the Deathly Hallows, Harry, Ron and Hermione find shelter at Shell Cottage, the coastal home of Ron’s brother Bill and his wife Fleur.
 In the book, the beach is meant to be in Cornwall on the outskirts of Tinworth, but in the real world the filming location can be found at Freshwater West in Wales.

-Note: Tinworth joins the ranks of Upper Flagley and Ottery St Catchpole as a fictional town inhabited by wizarding families.
+Note: Tinworth joins the ranks of Upper Flagley, Ottery St Catchpole, and of course Godric’s Hollow, as a fictional town inhabited by wizarding families.

 “Bill and Fleur’s cottage stood alone on a cliff overlooking the sea, its walls embedded with shells and whitewashed… Wherever Harry went inside the tiny cottage or its garden, he could hear the constant ebb and flow of the sea, like the breathing of some great, slumbering creature.
 He spent much of the next few days making excuses to escape the crowded cottage, craving the cliff-top view of open sky and wide, empty sea, and the feel of cold, salty wind on his face.“Harry Potter and the Deathly Hallows

 For the filming of the scenes at the end of Part 1 and the start of Part 2, Shell Cottage was actually built at the foot of the sand dunes at Freshwater West.
 Of course, the scenes inside the house were shot in a studio – the building itself was filled with sandbags to stop the house from being blown over (photos from Abandoned Playgrounds).

 Unfortunately, they dismantled the house at the end of filming, so there’s nothing to be seen there now but pebbles and sand.
 Unless of course, you venture into the dunes themselves (be careful not to disturb this wildlife habitat too much) to find the grave of Dobby the house elf.